corda/corda-docs-portal/content/en/tutorials/corda/4.8/os/build-basic-cordapp/basic-cordapp-int-testing.md

 1. Create a query with `VaultQueryCriteria`.
 2. In the `VaultQueryCriteria`, look for a status of `UNCONSUMED` using the `withStatus` method.
 3. Add your query for the `AppleStamp` state.
 Use the `getServices` and `getVaultService` methods to query node `b`'s vault.
-4. Return a list of states with `getStates` then return the reference of the first of these states with `get(0)`.
-Return `getState` to get the state then `getData` to extract the data from the state.
+4. Return a list of states with `getStates`, then return the reference of the first of these states with `get(0)`.
+Return `getState` to get the state, then `getData` to extract the data from the state.
 This gives you an `AppleStamp` object.
 5. `assert` this `AppleStamp` object to verify that the `stampDesc` matches the example content you entered (`Honey Crisp 4072`).

 After you have finished writing the query, your flow test is finished and your code should look like this: